 Ayakashi Koi Gikyoku – Forbidden Romance with Mysterious Spirit

 Am I finishing this section with a little bit of hope?
 You can bet on it!
 About a week ago it was confirmed that otome game ‘Kitty Love’ would be getting an English translation added.
 To be honest I don’t know much about the game, it seems to be about a cat who is saved by one of five handsome guys and turns into a human?
 The graphics look really cute, and I sincerely hope that they do a good job.
 I also sincerely hope that this game won’t break the bank, and will be reasonably price.
+This game is now out, review over here.

 What’s Going on in Japan